-Strawberry Lemonade Truffles are made with real strawberry puree and lemon zest, to give these white chocolate-based truffles an intense and realistic taste.
-I love topping them with a sprinkling of strawberry powder and a sliver of candied lemon rind, to add even more flavor and texture.
+Strawberry lemonade truffles are made with real strawberry puree and lemon zest, to give these white chocolate-based truffles an intense and realistic taste.
+We love topping them with a sprinkling of strawberry powder and a sliver of candied lemon rind, to add even more flavor and texture.

 Follow the arrow to the next slide to see more springtime candy recipes.

 Love the combination of chocolate and fresh strawberries?
-Instead of making traditional Chocolate-Covered Strawberries, try this twist on the classic recipe and make Inside-Out Inside-Out Chocolate Covered Strawberries instead!
+Instead of making traditional chocolate-covered strawberries, try this twist on the classic recipe and make inside-out chocolate covered strawberries instead!

-I love white chocolate fudge, but sometimes it's just a bit too sweet for me.
-That's why I think this Lemon Fudge is perfect--it's a smooth white chocolate fudge, but it has a lot of tanginess thanks to lemon zest, lemon extract, and a pinch of citric acid.
-You can also dip it in chocolate for a real treat!Continue to 5 of 14 below.
+We love white chocolate fudge, but sometimes it's just a bit too sweet.
+That's why we think this lemon fudge is perfect—it's a smooth white chocolate fudge, but it has a lot of tanginess thanks to lemon zest, lemon extract, and a pinch of citric acid.
+You can also dip it in chocolate for a real treat!Continue to 5 of 10 below.

-This Lavender Fudge is a smooth, creamy fudge with a melt-in-your-mouth texture and a lovely lavender flavor.
-I haven't always been a fan of floral desserts, but when they are done right, they are delicious.
+This lavender fudge is a smooth, creamy fudge with a melt-in-your-mouth texture and a lovely lavender flavor.
+We haven't always been a fan of floral desserts, but when they are done right, they are delicious.
 If you're not sure whether you're a lavender fan, give this recipe a try and see what you think!
 Dried lavender is easy to find in many large supermarkets, located near the herbs and spices.

 Rhubarb is a star when it comes to pies, but it's not often used in candy recipes.
-I'm here to change that!
-I think the tart flavor of rhubarb needs to be incorporated in more sweets, starting with these Rhubarb Truffles.
+We're here to change that!
+We think the tart flavor of rhubarb needs to be incorporated in more sweets, starting with these rhubarb truffles.

 These rich truffles mix the signature sour flavor of rhubarb with sweet, creamy milk chocolate for a sweet-tart truffle that is absolutely irresistible.